a13o/personal-site/_posts/2014-06-12-the-danger-of-game-options.md

 37Signals, the software development team behind Basecamp, published a book called <a title="Getting Real" href="https://basecamp.com/books/Getting%20Real.pdf" target="_blank">Getting Real</a> which covers their software design principles.
 Many of them are also great game design and development advice.
 Here is a relevant section on preferences:

-<blockquote>You're faced with a tough decision: how many messages do we<br />
+<blockquote>You're faced with a tough decision: how many messages do we
 include on each page?
-Your first inclination may be to say, "Let's<br />
-just make it a preference where people can choose 25, 50, or<br />
+Your first inclination may be to say, "Let's just make it a preference where people can choose 25, 50, or 100."
-100."
 That's the easy way out though.
-Just make a decision.<br />
+Just make a decision.
 Preferences are a way to avoid making tough decisions.
 </blockquote>
 <img class="size-full wp-image-338 aligncenter" src="http://yayitsandrew.com/wp-content/uploads/2014/06/gmail_options.png" alt="gmail_options" width="524" height="439" />_Gmail hasn't read the 37Signals book_